-The long, barren archipelago on the far north west tip of Europe is home to every dyer, blender, carder, spinner, warper, weaver, finisher and inspector of HARRIS TWEED.
+The long archipelago on the far northwest tip of Europe is home to every weaver, dyer, blender, carder, spinner, warper, finisher and inspector of Harris Tweed cloth.
 No part of the process takes place elsewhere.

 As such, the land and people are woven into the very fabric of the cloth, reflecting as it does the colours of the landscapes, the beauty of our vistas and the values of our people.

-For hundreds of years these islands have produced a special tweed…HARRIS TWEED.
+For generations these islands have produced a special cloth…Harris Tweed.

 From the remote islands of the Outer Hebrides, Harris Tweed cloth is exported to over 50 countries.
 From traditional markets in Europe, North America and the Far East to the emerging BRIC nations of Brazil, Russia, India and China, the cloth finds its way to every corner of the planet.